wemrysi/quasar/README.md

 Prerequisites
 - Couchbase Server 4.5.1 or greater
 - A "default" bucket with anonymous access
-- Documents must have a "type" field to be listed
+- Documents must have a `docTypeKey` field to be listed
 - Primary index on queried buckets
-- Secondary index on "type" field for queried buckets
+- Secondary index on `docTypeKey` field for queried buckets
 - Additional indices and tuning as recommended by Couchbase for proper N1QL performance

 Known Limitations